 Despite Dr. Farsalinos' scientific results, the EU drafted legislation to limit nicotine in e-cigarette filters and e-liquids to 20 mg/ml.
 This move could make e-cigarettes less effective as a smoking alternative for 30-40 percent of the market and could encourage underground e-cigarette factories.

 Fifteen prominent scientists who have tested the health consequences of e-cigarettes are not taking this lightly since the EU draft could be passes as early as April 2014, (conveniently before May elections).
 The scientists have responded vehemently with a letter to the EU, European Parliament, European Commission and the Council of Ministers accusing European Union regulators of misinterpreting their results.

-We think willful misinterpretation of science to satisfy political agendas sets a precedence for all future legislation.. and that’s a scary thought.
+We think willful misinterpretation of science to satisfy political agendas sets a precedent for all future legislation and, that’s a scary thought.

 We are; however, happy to see new and revised electronic cigarette studies based on facts.
-We salute pro ecig scientists and researchers who's studies will eventually dispel antiquated, inaccurate notions about e-cigarette safety and the dangers of nicotine.
-They will also bolster the continued popularity of a remarkable product that the scientists predict, will “make cigarettes obsolete and save millions of lives worldwide”.
+We salute pro ecig scientists and researchers whose studies will eventually dispel antiquated, inaccurate notions about e-cigarette safety and the dangers of nicotine.
+They will also bolster the continued popularity of a remarkable product that, the scientists predict, will “make cigarettes obsolete and save millions of lives worldwide”.